-The evolutionary algorithm has been previously applied in a few numbers of publications for analyzing harmonic signals.
-Choy & Sanctuary, (1998) used a genetic algorithm method for harmonic analysis of NMR (Nuclear Magnetic Resonance) signals with the low signal-to-noise ratio.
-It should be noted that the NMR spectrum is much smaller in size compared to the FT-ICR spectrum: they used a small data set with only 128 points on a Pentium 200MHz PC in their analysis.
-However, this method was costly in time and thus, it was recommended to use it only when the signal-to-noise ratio is low since conventional methods perform poorly in this case.
-Zamanan, Sykulski & Al-Othman, (2006, September) applied a real coded genetic algorithm for harmonic analysis and used simulated data to test their method.
-They concluded that a signal with a sum of 16 sinusoids could be estimated with only 20 points using the evolutionary algorithm method, whereas 200 000 points are needed if the FFT method is used.
+Evolutionary algorithm have been previously applied in a few number publications for analysing harmonic signals.
+The authors of [24] used a genetic algorithm method for harmonic analysis of NMR (Nuclear Magnetic Resonance) signals with low signal-to-noise ratio.
+It should be noted that NMR spectrum is much smaller in size compared to FT-ICR spectrum: they used a small data set with only 128 points on a Pentium 200MHz PC in their analysis.
+However, this method was costly in time and thus it was recommended to use it only when the signal-to-noise ratio is low since conventional methods perform poorly in this case.
+[25] applied a real coded genetic algorithm for harmonic analysis and used simulated data to test their method.
+They concluded that a signal with a sum of 16 sinuosids can be estimated with only 20 points using evolutionary algorithm method whereas 200 000 points are needed if FFT method is used.

-5.2.
-Description of the data
+5.2 Description of the data

-Fig. 2 shows the data output from the FT-ICR machine for Substance P. The generated dataset contains 8 million points on one dimension.
-As observed in Fig. 2, the signals are damped all along with the acquisition, as molecules are interfering with the imperfect vacuum in the machine.
+Fig. 2 shows the data output from the FT-ICR machine for Substance P^5 .
+The generated dataset contains 8 million points on 1 dimension.
+As observed in Fig. 2, the signals are damped all along the acquisition, as molecules are interfering with the imperfect vacuum in the machine.
 In order to find a sum of sines (that has a constant amplitude), genetic programming was used to find the damping equation matching the energy loss of the molecules.
 The function is then used to normalize the data by straightening the signal.

-6. Obtained results
+6 Obtained results